mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 to have the partners I have.
 None of us knew
-if our relationships would survive this transition, but I don't know how I would have survived without them.
+if our relationships would survive this transition, but both are queer as fuck, and I don't know how I would have survived without them.

 Thank you Rachel.